sahuguet/travis-python/README.md

 # travis-python
-Test repo for Python projects
+Test repo for Python projects with automated grading.